f5devcentral/aws-deployments/test/README.md

 Proper testing will ensure the scripts provided in are kept in working order.

-Run tests via:
+Run tests (from the top-level directory) via:
-cd ./tests
+(venv)vagrant@f5demo:/aws-deployments$ py.test ./test

+to run a specific test:
-py.test ./
+py.test ./test/test_images.py